shenef/Boktai-Speedrunning/src/zoktai/any.md

 Open this hidden chest on the way for a ![][icon_solar_nut] Solar Nut:
 ![](./assets/images/undead_zone_6.webp)

+If life/energy are both low, this room is ideal for refilling by attacking the solar bamboo.
+Avoid absorbing dark bugs.

 Proceed through the ↘️↘️ exits, then take the stairs.
+Proceed through the ↙️↘️exits.
+Take the floating platforms across the lava, open the right-hand red chest on the way for a ![][icon_solar_nut] Solar Nut.
-Proceed through the ↙️↘️↖️↖️ exits, then refill energy on the Solar Station.
+Proceed through the ↖️↖️ exits.
+Refill energy on the Solar Station.

 ### <span class="trap">Lich+ Trap</span>

 - Use ![][icon_frost] Frost and hit the Lich+ from behind.
 - Once it begins its rotating attack, damage boost on its back and immediately let go of directional input to land in the correct spot to avoid getting hit.
 - Use ![][icon_solar_nut] Solar Nuts to refill energy.
-- You should reach **Lvl 36** after this fight.
+- You should reach **Lvl 35** after this fight.

+Use your remaining ![][icon_solar_nut] Solar Nuts and ![][icon_earthly_nut] Earthly Nuts to refill life/energy, then raise STRG to 99.
+You can put the remaining stat points into VIT if you want, but this is not faster.
+Replace ![][icon_sleep] Sleeping with ![][icon_dark] Dark.
 Proceed through the ↖️ exit, then take the elevator.

 ## Undead Zone B5

-Replace ![][icon_sleep] Sleeping with ![][icon_dark] Dark.
-Raise STRG to 99, then you can put stat points into VIT if you want to be safer, but this is not faster.
-You'll need to enable a solar walkway at the end, so have <=8 sunlight.
 Take the single exits, this map is linear.
+The room with the Centipede is dangerous if your life is low, but dying here will refill your life to 50% at relatively low time cost.
+There is a solar walkway on the final screen, so have <=8 sunlight before entering.
+![][icon_transform] Transform into Black Django and select ![][icon_dark] Dark before entering the final fight.

 ### <span class="boss">Jormungandr</span>

+- Open the menu immediately and use the ![][icon_sunscreen] Sunscreen to avoid taking damage from sunlight.
 - You must have at least 1 sunlight during the entire fight.
 - Use Black Django and ![][icon_dark] Dark.
-- Use the ![][icon_tomato_juice] Tomato Juice, then ![][icon_sunscreen] Sunscreen to avoid taking damage from sunlight.
 - Aim for the eyes until the tongue is out.
-- When the tongue is out, hit it 4 times, then hit the body several times to do more damage.
+- During the first cycle, hit the body several times before attacking the tongue in order to get a more favourable second cycle.
 - During the black breath attack, charge some energy and aim to hit the eyes close to the body to get a chance at hitting the tongue and body at the same time.
+- During the second cycle, do not hit the body more than 4 times, or you will get a less favourable third cycle.
+- Immediately attack the eyes as the third cycle begins, then aim to finish the fight here.
+At least several more attacks to the body will be required in order to kill whilst attacking the tongue.

 During the cutscenes, enable max sunlight.
 After the cutscenes, charge energy.